djscheuf/journeymans-blog/source/_posts/show-notes-retros-must-be-intentional.md

 			- Do it too often and people disengage, stop thinking.
 			- Need to balance the novelty with the ability to execute the learning.
 		- Is a great place for SMs to intentionally coach their team, courting the conversations that need to happen
-			- Maybe help focus on things other than just DOPING
+			- Maybe help focus on things other than just DOING
 			- What about your team's interactions?
 				- After all that is one of the Agile Manifesto principles.
 	- Intentionality is a core of retrospectives.